graphitemaster/redroid/README.md

 Building
 --------
-Redroid can be built with one simple invocation of GNU make
+Redroid can be built with one simple invocation of GNU make:

     $ make

-You can also disable features by invoking configure, for instance to build without SSL support try
+You can also disable features by invoking configure, for instance to build without SSL support try:

     $ ./configure --disable-ssl
     $ make

-A list of all the options for the configure script can be obtained like so.
+A list of all the options for the configure script can be obtained like so:

     $ ./configure --help